Traditional & roth IRA plans

 Traditional IRA

-Tax-deferred investment growth.
-Income taxes not paid on deductible contributions and earnings until money is withdrawn.
-If the account is at least five years old and you are age 59 1/2.
+• Income taxes are not paid on deductible contributions and earnings until money is withdrawn.

 Roth IRA